krinya/gen_ai_demo_rag_bot/README.md

 # AI Chatbot with Smart Routing & RAG

-A production-ready chatbot that intelligently routes questions using LangChain, LangGraph, and OpenAI.
+An example of a chatbot that intelligently routes questions.
 It decides whether to use FAQ knowledge, search documents via RAG, or call GPT-4o-mini based on your question.

 ## Features